priestd09/corda/docs/source/key-concepts-contracts.rst

 the amount of information the peer running the contract holds.
 This is a necessary condition to ensure that all peers on the network reach consensus regarding the validity of a given ledger update.

 To achieve this, contracts evaluate transactions in a deterministic sandbox.
-The sandbox disallows sources of randomness, such as the current time, random numbers, the filesystem or the internet.
-The only information available to the contract when verifying the transaction is the information included in the transaction itself.
+The sandbox has a whitelist that prevents the contract from importing libraries that could be a source of non-determinism.
+This includes libraries that provide the current time, random number generators, libraries that provide filesystem access or networking libraries, for example.
+Ultimately, the only information available to the contract when verifying the transaction is the information included in the transaction itself.

 Contract limitations
 --------------------